tari-labs/tari-university/src/cryptography/digital_signatures/introduction_schnorr_signatures.md

 2. Create a public key, _R_ from _r_ (where _R = r.G_).
 3. Send the following to Bob, your recipient - your message (_m_), _R_, and your public key (_P = k.G_).

-The actual signature is created by hashing the combination of all the public information above to create a _challenge_, e:
+The actual signature is created by hashing the combination of all the public information above to create a _challenge_, *e*:
 $$
     e = H(R || P || m)
 $$
 The hashing function is chosen so that _e_ has the same range as your private keys.
-In our case, we want something that returns a 256 bit number, so SHA256 is a good choice.
+In our case, we want something that returns a 256-bit number, so SHA256 is a good choice.

 Now the signature is constructed using your private information:
 $$